UKHomeOffice/application-container-platform/how-to-docs/drone-how-to.md

       status: [ success, failure ]
 ```

-These are the variables used:

-- `KUBE_TOKEN_CI` is provided to you as global secret.
-This is used to authenticate to the Kubernetes cluster.
-There's no need to set this yourself.
-- `KUBE_SERVER_CI` is the url for one of the four clusters (the other three being DEV, PREPROD & PROD).
-This is a global secret and there's no need to set this yourself.
-- `KUBENAMESPACE` is the name for the Kubernetes namespace.
-The name is created dynamically using `uuidgen`, but you could use any function you wish as long as the string is unique _enough_.
-- `DB_USERNAME` and `DB_PASSWORD` are base64 strings used to store username and password for the database.
-Those secrets are passed into the `example-secrets.yml` and deployed to the namespace.
-Since we don't care about the value for those secrets, the content is created pseudo randomly with `uuidgen`.

 The `tidy_up` step is configured to run on successful and failed builds and removes the generated namespace.

+> Please note that this is only an example.
+Parts of this will need to be modified depending on your application. `KUBE_SERVER` AND `KUBE_TOKEN` will need to be set as Drone secrets similar to how they were set in the [Deploying to ACP section](#deploying-to-acp).

 You can run tests or any other task that interacts with the deployed service by adding a step in the pipeline between the `deploy_to_ci` and `tidy_up`.
-As an example, you can `curl` the service to probe its liveness:
+As an example, you can use `wget` to check that your service works:

 ```yaml
   deploy_to_ci: